KaizerHind/VisualTexture-SAMP-v2/README.md

 #

+# `version 1.2.1` l # Changes released: 30 - May - 2021

+ - *The way to choose and view the information of the textures was modified.*
+ - *A couple of corrections were made and it is planned to change the way to view the animations.
+(The method used will be the same as that used in Version 1).*
+ - *Resource content was added.
+(1,5%)*

 # `version 1.2.0` l # Changes released: 05 - April - 2021

  - *The code and the software interface were rebuilt.*